YukiAttano/style_generator/style_generator_annotation/README.md

 # Annotations

 - Style and StyleKey (for generating ThemeExtension classes)
-- CopyWith and CopyWithKey (for generating CopyWith Extensions only)
+- CopyWith and CopyWithKey (for generating standalone CopyWith Extensions or Mixins)